 “The change in rate of sexual assault reports over time may have been impacted by a number of factors, including how the Covid-19 pandemic altered usage of the platform as well as Uber’s safety and transparency efforts,” Uber said in the report.
 “But each reported incident represents a harrowing lived experience for the survivor.
 Even one report is one report too many.”

-The report showed that about 92% of the victims of rape were riders and about 7% of the victims were drivers.
-Women and female-identifying individuals made up 89% of the victims with men and male-identifying individuals comprising about 8% of victims.
-Fewer than 1% of victims identified as gender minorities.
+About 91% of the victims of rape were riders and about 7% of the victims were drivers.
+Women made up 81% of the victims while men comprised about 15% (nearly double that of the first report).

 The report touts the effectiveness of various safety measures the company has implemented over the years.
 In 2018, it introduced continuous background checks on drivers using technology that monitors for new criminal offense reports.
 It said in the report that this feature has resulted in more than 80,000 drivers being removed from its platform to date.

 Uber also reported 20 fatalities as a result of physical assaults over the two-year period, 15 of which were riders.
 Uber notes that the increase is “similar to national homicide and aggravated assault statistics beginning in 2020 during the pandemic.”
 It reported 101 motor vehicle fatalities occurred stemming from Uber-related crashes.
 The report claims that the motor vehicle fatality rate connected to Uber’s platform in both 2019 and 2020 is approximately “half the national average.”